 - After acceptance into the Bachelor of Science in Dietetics, each student must maintain a cumulative GPA of 3.00 or higher on a 4.0 scale to be retained in the program.
 Students with less than a 3.0 GPA after admission into the B.S. in Dietetics will be dismissed from the Dietetics program.

 In addition to University tuition, room and board, etc. as listed in the university catalog, certain costs will be incurred in the DPD at Western Illinois University.
 The following items are estimated costs offered to assist students in planning for their financial responsibilities while at Western Illinois University.

 - Laboratory uniform (required for all food classes) --$65.00

 - Field Trips (selected courses, costs will be identified in the syllabus) -- $50.00

 - Student organization membership fee (varies) -- $10-40.00/year

-The U.S. Bureau of Labor Statistics (BLS) predicts that the employment for dietitians will grow faster than the average for all occupations through 2014 because of increased importance placed on disease prevention, increasing population, aging population, and the interest in nutrition by the public.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the employment of dietitians and nutritionists is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations because of increased importance placed on disease prevention, increasing population, aging population, and the interest in nutrition by the public.
 To grow faster than the average, according to BLS, is to grow at a rate of 18 to 26 percent.
 Much of the growth is expected to occur in nursing homes, residential care facilities, and the physician clinics.

 Job settings include: